Fenix4088/Square-Meter-Project/README.md

 ## Technical description

 A router was created for SPA application in order to display its particular component depending on hash.
-The project is built with a help of Webpack, babel polifil is applied to create polyfills for ES6 + syntax.
+The project is built with a the help of Webpack, babel polifil is applied to create polyfills for ES6 + syntax.
 :file_folder: The dist folder contains the project ready for hosting.
 :file_folder: The src folder contains separate modules that are responsible for each component of the application.
 :file_folder: The template folder contains page markup.